QubesOS/qubes-doc/InstallationGuide.md

 1. If you have Nvidia graphics card, you can experience strange icon distortions after resume from suspend.
 Hopefully some new xorg driver will resolve this issue.

-1. If you have Intel HD graphics card on Core i5/i7 processor, do **not** enable desktop effects (or at least do not choose OpenGL engine).
-There is a known problem with those cards drivers that causes X to crash every few minutes, when OpenGL is used.
+1. If you have Intel HD graphics card on Core i5/i7 processor, do **not** enable desktop effects right after installation (or at least do not choose OpenGL engine).
+There is a known problem with those cards drivers that causes the original X shipped with F13 to crash every few minutes, when OpenGL is used.
 This happens on standard Fedora installation, even without Xen and without Qubes.

-1. The clock in AppVMs is not properly updated after resume from S3 sleep.
-The temporary workaround is to use NTP for clock syncing in each AppVM.

-1. On processors with Hyper-Threading support, such as Intel Core i5/i7 (but not Core 2 Duo), the AppVM might lock up after a resume from S3 sleep.
-A temporary work around for this is to disable [HyperThreading?](/wiki/HyperThreading) in BIOS.
+This problem vanishes when one upgrades to xorg-x11-server 1.8.2, OpenGL and composition works flawlessy then.